-- Blogs: 1600 words
+- Blogs: 1400 words

-32. Be consistent
+#31.
+Be consistent

 If you post 3 to 4 times a day for a few days and then post nothing for days or weeks, your followers will see you as less reliable and consistent and your engagement will drop.

-33. Give some love
+#32.
+Give some love

 Give to others what you want to receive.
 If you want others to like, share and comment on your content, you have to give some love first.

 #33.
 Be visible in Local Search

 If you’re a local business and you want to boost engagement on social media, it’s very important that you have a Google+ Business Listing so your customers can find you and post reviews of your business on Google.
 This is especially important given the growing popularity of mobile search.

 Once you create and verify your business listing, Google will send you detailed insights and analytics about your Google+ business listing, so you can track engagement.

-35. Post less often
+#34.
+Post less often

 This study by Hubspot found that the opposite is often true.
 As the average number of posts published per week decreases, the average number of interactions per post increases.

-36. Optimize your blog headlines
+#35.
+Optimize your blog headlines

 You can’t understate the power of a good headline.
-A catchy headline can be the difference between your blog post getting clicked on and read, or overlooked.
+A catchy headline can be the difference between your blog post getting clicked on and read or overlooked.

 There are many successful blogs, like Buzzfeed, that use much longer “clickbaity” headlines, but a blog headline beyond 60 characters will get truncated in Google’s search results.

-37. Respond to negative feedback
+#36.
+Respond to negative feedback

 Whether you engage with your customers on social media or not, some of them will be talking about your brand and products.
 You can show that you care by responding immediately, or within a reasonable time frame, to customer complaints and bad reviews.

 A quick and sensitive response to negative publicity can defuse a situation that could potentially harm your online reputation.
-SalesForce Marketing Cloud recommends the following tips to respond to negative comments:
+Salesforce Marketing Cloud recommends the following tips to respond to negative comments: